HISTORY OF THE MANOR

 From 1993 until 1998, Luznava municipality administration was located in the building, in 1998, Luznava primary school was moved to the manor and functioned here until 2009, but afterwards Luznava municipality library remained in the manor.

-From 2011 until 2014, the reconstruction works and revival of Luznava manor took place.
+From 2011 until 2014, the reconstruction works and revival of Luznava Manor took place.
 The author of the reconstruction project was an architect Inara Caunite, but Rezekne district municipality implemented the project.
+In 2015 it was revived to inspire and become a true place where Muse is born.